Cheong43/Cheong43/README.md

 ### Hi there I’m Zhichang Lin,👋

-Computer science student 🧑‍🎓.
-I am constantly exploring new technologies and seeking ways to innovate and improve the world through the power of code.
+Breadth-first thinker.
+Philosophy > code, coding is my way toward free.

-- 🌱 My current interest of works pivot to distributed computing, web3 infra and governance.
+- 🌱 My current interest of works pivot to social computing, web3 infra and governance.
-- 💬 I’m looking for software engineering internship or collaboration.
+- 💬 Open to any fabulous idea.
+If you lookin for collabration, shot me a dm.
 - 📫 How to reach me: pk21853@alumni.bristol.ac.uk
-- ⚡ Vinyl digger, learning a new stack called music production.
+- ⚡ Vinyl digger, love chill vibe flowing in the house.
+[No Music, No Life.](https://duranduran.fandom.com/wiki/No_Music,_No_Life.)

 ### Some of my previous project:
 * [Jammo Chat](https://github.com/UoB-IBM-TextMessaging-Team/JammoChat) 🤖💬 -  A collaboration with IBM univeristy program, build joyful chat experience app with IBM Watson and Augmented Reality.
 I ensure the smooth functioning of technical operations, deal with all technical challenges, assist with other teammates, set goals, and ensure overall satisfaction.
 I wrote code within both Flutter and Unity.